Venezuela men's national goalball team

 Venezuela men's national goalball team is the men's national team of Venezuela.
 Goalball is a team sport designed specifically for athletes with a vision impairment.
 The team takes part in international competitions.

 The country has held the occasional national championship for the sport.

 IBSA World Games

 2007 São Paulo

 The team competed in the 2007 IBSA World Games, from 28 July 2007 to 8 August 2007, in São Paulo, Brazil.
 There were twenty-three men's and twelve women's teams.

 The team competed in Group D with six teams.
 The team was mercied by Brazil 10:0, by Czechoslovakia 13:3, by Germany 11:1, by Japan 10:0, and by Belgium 13:3.

 Regional championships

 The team competes in the IBSA America goalball region.
 The winner of the championships usually qualifies for a berth at the World Championships or the Paralympic Games.

 2013 Colorado Springs

-The team competed at the 2013 Parapan American Games (which also hosted the 2013 IBSA World Youth Championships) from 11 to 14 July 2013, at Colorado Springs, Colorado, USA.
-There were six men's teams: Argentina, Brazil, Canada, Puerto Rico, USA, Venezuela.
+The team competed at the 2013 Parapan American Games (which also hosted the 2013 IBSA World Youth Championships) from 11 to 14 July 2013, at Colorado Springs, Colorado, United States.
+There were six men's teams: Argentina, Brazil, Canada, Puerto Rico, the United States, and Venezuela.